CHAPTER THIRTY—CONDITIONS

 A man sitting behind the desk looked up, the light catching on his rectangular glasses.
 He smiled and stood.
 You’ve brought your first test subject? he said.
 Splendid.
 I’ve been excited to see it.

 James came forward.
-Sesame was looking intently at the man in the office.
-His vision zoomed in on the man’s face and held steady, observing.
+Sesame stared at the man in the office.
+Its vision zoomed in on the man’s face and held steady, observing.
 Maybe trying to figure out if this new person was a threat, Richard thought.

 Eve leaned in closer.
 “Pause it, please.”